-The purpose of the RCIA is to provide an adult process that invites those who have never been baptized to come and experience the joy of our Catholic community.
+RCIA-The purpose of the RCIA is to provide an adult process that invites those who have never been baptized to come and experience the joy of our Catholic community.
 In addition, our parish’s RCIA provides an opportunity which allows those who have been baptized but have not celebrated all their sacraments to do so within an adult context.
 Anyone 18 years of age and over is welcome to attend.
 Contact: Fr.
-Chris, email@example.com or 631-585-8760 x211.
+Joseph, firstname.lastname@example.org or 631-585-8760 x102.

 Members seek to up-date their own education in Life Issues so they can pass this information to others.
 It is a daily task with new developments happening constantly.
 We take part in witnessing our commitment to life by taking part in the Annual “Stand Up for Life,” standing before abortion facilities to alert mothers of the dangers to themselves as well as their babies.
 There are annual Birthright showers to help needy mothers with layette items.
-On the Feast of the Holy Innocents on December 28th, we celebrate a Mass and prayer for the pro-life community.
 Up-coming activities — such as the Rachel’s Vineyard retreats for men and women suffering the effects of abortion — are publicized in our parish bulletin.

 To accomplish this, the committee works faithfully on these and other projects, working for the day when the life of all persons, born and unborn, are protected and nurtured with love and dignity.

 Boy Scout Troop 356– Ages 11 – 18 meets each Tuesday night from 7 – 9:00 p.m. in the church hall.
 Older scouts pass on skills learned to younger scouts.
 We camp approximately once a month.
 See our website –www.bsa356.com– for more details concerning the troop or contact Chantal Mears, Chantalmears@yahoo.com, or Tom Houston, firstname.lastname@example.org.

-For information on any of the three organizations, please contact Anthony Ptak at 631-219-1503 or email at email@example.com.
+For information on any of the three organizations, please email email@example.com.
 All our leaders are trained in Youth Protection from the Boy Scouts of America and Virtus trained by the Diocese.

-Middle School Ministry (AMM), Thursdays, 7:00 – 8:45 PM in the parish center.
+Middle School Ministry (MSM), Thursdays, 7:00 – 8:45 p.m. in the parish center.
 All sixth, seventh, and eighth graders are invited.